Realisations of posets and tameness: Introduction

-The functor $\overline{U}\colon \mathcal{R}(I)\to Y$ can be then used to transform a function $f\colon X\to Y$ into a functor, indexed by $\mathcal{R}(I)$, assigning to an element $a$ the homology of the preimage $f^{-1}(\overline{U}(a))$.
-This procedure is analogous to the way persistent homology is constructed (see the first paragraph of this introduction), and it is a rich and important source of examples of functors indexed by realisations.

 Our story about realisations is divided into two parts.
-In the first part, the internal properties of realisations as posets are discussed.
-This part starts with describing a certain regularity property of realisations of finite type posets.
-This regularity is expressed in terms of two natural numbers assigned to every element in a poset (see Section~\ref{dsfsefseff}).
-These numbers, called dimension and parental dimension, are supposed to capture the complexity of expressing an element as an upper bound of subsets in the poset.
-For every element, its dimension is never bigger than its parental dimension (see Proposition \ref{adgfdsfhgf}).
-Although in general these numbers might differ, they are the same for every element in a distributive upper semilattice, which we regard as a regular poset.
-It turns out that these numbers coincide also for every element in the realisation of a finite type poset (Corollary~\ref{sdfwefwefwsghj}).
-The parental dimension is important since it often bounds the homological dimension of vector space valued functors indexed by the poset.
-This is the case if for example the indexing poset is an upper semilattice (see~\ref{fjgdkvfkdcmv}).
-The same is also true for realisations of finite type posets (see~\ref{sdrtyhgf}), again an illustration of their regularity.
+In Part I, the combinatorial properties of realisations as posets are discussed.
+This part starts with the description of a certain regularity property of realisations of finite-type posets.
+This regularity is expressed in terms of dimension and parental dimension, which are two numbers associated with each element of a poset (see Section~\ref{dsfsefseff}) capturing the complexity of expressing it as an upper bound of its downset.
+Although in general these numbers might differ, they are the same for elements of a distributive upper semilattice, which we regard as a regular poset.
+It turns out that these numbers coincide also for every element in the realisation of a finite-type poset (Corollary~\ref{sdfwefwefwsghj}), that is another reason why we consider the realisation as a regularisation.
+In the first part, we also discuss assumptions under which the realisation of an upper semilattice is an upper semilattice.
+We show that this is guaranteed under a consistency assumption (see~\ref{adgdgfjdghj}).
+Key examples of consistent upper semilattices are distributive upper semilattices.
+In this context, our main result is Theorem~\ref{dasghfgjk} stating that the realisation of a finite-type distributive upper semilattice is a distributive upper semilattice.